emilkovacev/ratemyfrogs/README.md

 # ratemyfrogs

 RateMyFrogs is the premier location for rating frogs of all shapes and sizes.
 All frogs are from Creative Commons and are on the Public Domain taken from the [Creative Commons Catalog API](https://api.creativecommons.engineering/v1/).
-Currently the website is live at [ratemyfrogs.com](https://www.ratemyfrogs.com)!
+Currently the website is down while I look for a good way to expand the server (it would otherwise be up on [ratemyfrogs.com](https://www.ratemyfrogs.com))!
 Feel free to send a pull request, I'll be keeping an eye on this repo for a while for any new changes, bug fixes, and improvements to merge into development.
 Thanks for taking part in this cool project!

 ## main - local
 ### Requirements: